prestonbridgers/Buffer-Overflow/README.md

 - **Pretty nCurses layout**: Half of the screen on the left is reserved for program stdout output.
 The other half is reserved for displaying stack info such as return address and visual recognition of buffer overflow.
 - **Output preservation**: Redirect program's output to a file.
 Monitor that file for changes and print that output to a nCurses window.
+- **Multithreaded**: The library will need to be multithreaded as it will need to both constantly watch for output by the decorated program and do its own work visualizing the stack.
 - **Ease of use**: The library must be easy to use.
 Decorating an existing program must be a simple, streamlined process.
 Macros will likely be used liberally.